nilostolte/MicroVBA-PowerPoint/README.md

     Set MyPath = MyShapes.BuildFreeform(0, 286.75, 156.8356)
 ```

 And is closed with the first _"lineto"_ back to the first coordinates of **BuildFreeform**
 ```vba
     MyPath.AddNodes 0, 0, 286.75, 156.8356
 ```

-Because the last coordinates of the last bezier curve does not close the figure:
+Because the last coordinates of the last Bezier curve does not close the figure:

 ```vba
     MyPath.AddNodes 1, 1, 298.59, 156.17256, 297.92697, 156.8356, 297.11002, 156.8356